Achievable logoAchievable logo

 Setting

-The section of the office provided to the broker-dealer must be clearly separated from where customers of the financial institution make deposits.
-If this is not possible (e.g., the office is small), the broker-dealer must take extra steps to distinguish its services from those of the financial institution.
+The area provided to the broker-dealer must be clearly separated from where customers of the financial institution make deposits.
+If that isn’t possible (e.g., the office is small), the broker-dealer must take extra steps to clearly distinguish its services from those of the financial institution.

 Networking arrangements and program management

-The agreement between the broker-dealer and the financial institution (known formally as a ‘networking arrangement’) must be established in writing.
-The arrangement must detail the responsibilities of each firm and the compensation agreement.
-Additionally, the agreement must allow broker-dealer supervisors (compliance personnel) and the state administrator to access the financial institution’s offices for inspection.
+The agreement between the broker-dealer and the financial institution (formally called a “networking arrangement”) must be in writing.
+It must describe each party’s responsibilities and the compensation arrangement.
+It must also allow broker-dealer supervisors (compliance personnel) and the state administrator to access the financial institution’s offices for inspection.

 Customer disclosure

-An important set of disclosures must be made to any customer opening a brokerage account.
-Known as the “not-not-may” disclosure, the following must be provided both verbally and in writing:
+Certain disclosures must be given to any customer opening a brokerage account.
+These are commonly called the “not-not-may” disclosures, and they must be provided both verbally and in writing:

 Securities purchased or sold with the broker-dealer: